harvard-team-pivot/cs171project/README.md

 Worked on having filtered dataset show up on radar chart when country is selected.

 Adding year dropdown (to be replaced by animation widget) for roughing out updating all visualizations at once.
+Adding animate function for map.

+Using slider to replace dropdown.
+Removed dropdown and added function on _stop_ for slider.

+Formatted radio and checkboxes so they're aligned with labels.

+Linked selected country to slider and radar simultaneously.
+Ideally this should have been done on the map.

 ## Data